halcyondavys/dream-framework/README.md

 **DREAM: A Multi-Criteria Global Selection and Local Competence Framework for Dynamic Combination in Heterogeneous Regression Ensembles**

 DREAM is a three-phase framework for dynamic ensemble selection and combination applied to regression tasks using heterogeneous pools of base models.
-It was proposed and evaluated as part of a doctoral thesis in Computer Engineering at PPGEc-UPE / CIn-UFPE (Recife, Brazil).
+It was proposed and evaluated as part of a doctoral thesis in Computer Engineering at PPGEc-UPE.

 ---